Slickteam/slick-topbar/README.md

   <img src="https://user-images.githubusercontent.com/59962729/134512094-7018a5b9-9f1d-41de-aa3c-b102252ffb4a.png">
 </p>

-An authentication card that return's an event with a payload that contains both input's content.
-The web component was made using lit element.
+A topbar with a burger that emits an event when clicked on.
+There is the possibility of adding a logo and a title if needed.
+This web component was made using lit element.

 ## Installation
 ```bash